Watermelon is considered both a fruit and vegetable and has natural anti-histamine properties

 If you have an intolerance to one or more members of this particular plant family, it could mean an intolerance to other members of this group.

 Cucurbita (the Gourd family) from the Cucurbitaceae group

-Histamines cause the allergic reactions you feel when eating something inappropriate.
+Histamines, which are biogenic amines, cause the allergic reactions you feel when eating something inappropriate.
 They let the brain know that something is wrong in the body.
-White blood cells are dispatched to the troubled area.
-Histamines could be causing your headache you feel.